Back

 Details:

 The equation of the line is written in the slope-intercept form, which is: \(y = {\color{Red}m}x + b\), where \({\color{Red}m}\) represents the \({\color{Red}slope}\) and b represents the y-intercept.
-In our equation, \(y={\color{Red}-3}x+5\), we see that the slope of the line is \({\color{Red}-3}\).
+In this equation, \(y={\color{Red}-3}x+5\), you see that the slope of the line is \({\color{Red}-3}\).

 )